yuriignatyev/SpinalCordEvo/README.md

 Code for 'Innovations in Spinal Cord Cell Type Heterogeneity Across Vertebrate Evolution' by *Ignatyev et al.*, 2025 (https://www.biorxiv.org/content/10.1101/2025.10.09.680955v2)

-Datasets will be made available upon publication, and the repository will be updated with additional scripts as needed.
+Datasets are currently available via private link and will be made available upon publication.
+The repository will be updated with additional scripts as needed.

 ---